pulumi/docs/content/docs/languages-sdks/yaml/yaml-language-reference.md

 #### Default provider

-Declaring a default provider simplifies configuring a provider version across all resources for that provider, as all subsequent resources will
+Declaring a default provider simplifies configuring a provider version across all resources for that provider.

 To configure the default provider instance for all resources for that provider's name, use the [`resources`](#resources) section to declare a provider resource.